pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

     You can here add a function that will be called once after OpenGL and ImGui are inited

 * `AnyBackendEventCallback`: *AnyBackendCallback, default=empty*.
-  Callbacks for events from a specific backend. _Only implemented for SDL._
+  Callbacks for events from a specific backend. _Only implemented for SDL, where the event will be of type 'SDL_Event *'_
   This callback should return true if the event was handled and shall not be processed further.

 * `LoadAdditionalFonts`: *VoidFunction, default=_LoadDefaultFont_WithFontAwesome*.